pulumi/esc-rotator-lambdas/deploy/README.md

 1. In IAM, create a new role:
     - Name: `PulumiESCRotatorLambdaInvocationRole`
     - Trust relationship: Allow Pulumi's AWS account id (`058607598222`) to assume this role.
-    - Add a ExternalId condition on the role containing the environment slug that will be allowed to use the rotator.
+    - Add a ExternalId condition on the role containing the `allowlistedEnvironment` slug that will be allowed to use the rotator.
+See Configuration Parameters for more details.
       Pulumi will use an [external id](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html)
       containing the originating ESC environment name when assuming this role: `{pulumi organization}/{esc project}/{esc env name}`.
       If you choose, use `StringLike` in the condition to use a wildcard for matching multiple environments.